avhou/dne/report-markdown/dne-report.md

 The Elia data [@dataset] is very fine grained and contains $24*4=96$ measurements per day, resulting in $30*24*4=2880$ measurements for a 30 day month.
 In order to be able to limit memory and computational resources, we have added the possibility to aggregate these dataset.
 Possible choices are **(i)** no aggregation, **(ii)** hourly aggregation, **(iii)** aggregation every 4 hours (starting from 00:00, resulting in 6 values per day), and finally **(iv)** aggregation per day.
 Aggregation is done by averaging the values in the selected timeframe.

 Elia provides a lot of historical data, going back more than 10 years in the past.
 We selected 10 years of data (2014-2023), only selecting years containing data for all months.
-Furthermore, we wanted to investigate scenario's making sense for the data used.
+Furthermore, we wanted to investigate scenarios making sense for the data used.
 This means we did not want to mix data of summer months (very high solar power production) with data of winter months (very low solar power production).
 We added a selection mechanims for **(i)** taking data of one particular month across all 10 years, and **(ii)** taking data of one particular season (winter, summer) of a single year.
 When selecting a single month across all years, all values were concatenated into a single dataseries.
 When selecting a season, e.g. summer, all values of the different months of the season were concatenated into a single dataseries.

 Input length $L$ has to be chosen carefully in basic transformer architectures because of the quadratic complexity in $L$.
 Taking too few days into acount, it will be difficult to spot similar events in the past.
 Taking too many days into account, it will be prohibitely expensive in terms of memory and computational resources to train and evaluate the model.
 The dataset and dataloader implemented allowed for a selection of 5, 10 or 20 days.